alibaba/yalantinglibs/website/docs/en/coro_rpc/coro_rpc_client.md

 client.init_ssl("./","server.crt");
 ```

 The first string represents the base path where the SSL certificate is located, the second string represents the relative path of the SSL certificate relative to the base path.

+We also support NTLS if you enable it by CMAKE OPTION `YLT_ENABLE_NTLS`.

 ## Conversion and compile-time checking of RPC parameters